 When working on the fuel system

-- Keep ungrounded lights away, do not smoke! - · Do not spill fuel!
+- Keep unguarded lights away, do not smoke! - · Do not spill fuel!

-The SAE-400 SEVERE DUTY is equipped with a Fuel Pre-Filter/Water Separator Assembly located before the lift pump and a Secondary Fuel Filter located after the lift pump and before the fuel injectors.
-The Fuel Pre-Filter/Water Separator is mounted to the engine block just below the lift pump.
+The SAE-400 is equipped with a Fuel Pre-Filter/Water Separator Assembly located before the lift pump mounted to the engine block.